I have a new twitter - @MaxDiffusionRL

 =====

-I finally started to use retatrutide in 2025.
-I was a heavy member of crsociety.org, but sadly, the forums became inaccessible (though I got archiveteam.org to make a WARC), so I had to move most of my longevity activity to rapamycin.news/latest.
+I intermittently use retatrutide.
+I was a heavy member of crsociety.org, but sadly, the forums became inaccessible (though I got archiveteam.org to make a WARC, and https://www.crsociety.org/*: Have you gotten a retinal eye exam or Optical coherence tomography (OCT)?
+What is your retinal nerve fiber layer thickness?
+(RNFL) [and how has it changed over time?] - General Health and Longevity - CR Society Forum is some archives), so I had to move most of my longevity activity to rapamycin.news/latest.

 “Why Greatness Cannot be Planned” is (second to Laozi) the most important book on human kindness.